-Select a conflict you are familiar with from your own experience or a conflict you are interested in analyzing.
+- Select a conflict you are familiar with from your own experience or a conflict you are interested in analyzing.
 Please make sure to gather or provide balanced information about the conflict.
 It is likely in most conflicts to focus on information representing one point of view.
-It is our ethical and professional duty to ensure balanced inquiry into the conflict.
-You can use information based on your own knowledge of the conflict, or from academic, official and media sources.

-- Include a short summary about the conflict story to explain what exactly happened.
+It is our ethical and professional duty to ensure a balanced inquiry into the conflict.
+You can use information based on your own knowledge of the conflict or from academic, official and media sources. - Include a short summary of the conflict story to explain what exactly happened.
 Please do not use more than a few paragraphs on the story.
 Focus on the analysis and mapping. - Taking into consideration the CR SIPPABIO model of analysis, please provide an assessment of conflict sources, issues, parties, etc., and please address the contextual and relationship factors that may have influenced the conflict.
 There are no standard approaches to delivering this section.
 This is where you as a group are artists and where you use your creativity to best present your analysis.
 This part should account for most of the presentation.
-Some groups follow strictly the conflict analysis model we provided in this course.
+Some groups strictly follow the conflict analysis model we provided in this course.
 Some start with contextual analysis, while others start with the SIPPABIO elements.
 Others fold their analysis with the summary mentioned in item (2) above.
 In all cases, use this section to analyze WHAT HAPPENED including interventions that took place, not what should happen or what interventions should take place.
 Leave the "what should happen" to the concluding remarks of the presentation.
-One suggestion to make the presentation easy to follow is to use subheadings because they help the audience follow your logic and train of thought. - Finally, finish your analysis with concluding remarks which may include suggestions for intervention.
+One suggestion to make the presentation easy to follow is to use subheadings because they help the audience follow your logic and train of thought.

+- Finally, finish your analysis with concluding remarks which may include suggestions for intervention.
 This should be another short section of the presentation. - You are encouraged to use references from the course readings, or other academic sources, to support your arguments, and demonstrate your familiarity with the literature.
-If you use any source for information or academic references, YOU MUST USE PROPER CITATIONS in your PPT. - Your group analysis should be presented as a PowerPoint or PDF document (.ppx or .pdf) and must be uploaded to the course website on Sunday 4 October, 2020 before midnight Costa Rica time.
+If you use any source for information or academic references, YOU MUST USE PROPER CITATIONS in your PPT.
+Please make sure to recommendations provided in the UPEACE policy on plagiarism and the use of AI tools. - Your group analysis should be presented as a PowerPoint or PDF document (.ppx or .pdf) and must be uploaded to the course website on Sunday 8 October 2023 before midnight Costa Rica time.